Skip to main content

 Terminology

 • Originating Contract: An arbitrary contract where the message originates, typically this is where the user interacts and requests for a function to be invoked on another network.
+For example, Omnibridge is the originating contract that use AMB contract as data messaging layer.

 Call a cross-chain method via AMB: